mkeshav/data-genie/docs/fixed-width.rst

 - float (If number of decimal places are not passed, it will default to 2).
       *Length is inclusive of decimal places.*
 - int
-- date (Length will be ignored and date will be according to format specified.
+- date (Make sure format is valid python datetime format.
-      Make sure it is valid python datetime format and you account for the length)
+      If the length passed does not match what the format produces, exception will be raised.)
 - str
 - email (if domain is not passed, it will default to gmail.com).
       *Length is inclusive of domain you specify.*